A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Experiments

+Baseline methods DQN, DDPG, BCQ, BC, and the proposed ACSF were all trained using the same structure as in \cite{fujimoto2019off}.
+Our results are reported over 5 random seeds \cite{DBLP:conf/icml/DuanCHSA16} of the behavioral policy, the OpenAI gym simulator, and network initialization.
+We save the model with the highest average reward for testing.

-We evaluate the ACSF for atari games by playing 10 rounds of each game with an $\epsilon$-policy ($\epsilon=0.05$).
-Each episode is evaluated for up to 5 minutes ($18K$ frames) per round.
+We evaluate the ACSF on Atari games by playing 10 rounds of each game with an $\epsilon$-policy ($\epsilon=0.05$).
+Each episode is evaluated for up to 18K frames per round.
 To test the robustness of the agent in different situations, the agent starts with a random number (at most 30 times) of no-op actions.
-For MuJoCo environments, we played 10 rounds of each environment without exploration, and each test episode lasted for a maximum of $1K$ frames.
+For MuJoCo environments, we played 10 rounds of each environment without exploration, and each test episode lasted for a maximum of 1K frames.